5cover/portfolio/doc/scratch.md

 That way, they won't be on the website.
 Also I won't need the extension anymore, i can simply compiler them in *generate.sh*.

-## .text-height class

-Intended to size an img or svg as the size of the text next to it.
-Just put height: 1lh and width: auto.

-Replace existing styles.

 ## Projects page

 Have ai explain me how to do it